griga23/shoe-store/terraform/README.md

 brew update
 brew upgrade hashicorp/tap/terraform
 ```
-If you are running Windows, please use this [guide](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-windows-bash?tabs=bash)
+If you are running Windows, please use this [guide](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-windows-bash?tabs=bash) <br>
 If you are running on Ubuntu (or WSL2 with Ubuntu), please use this [guide](https://computingforgeeks.com/how-to-install-terraform-on-ubuntu/)

 This tutorial was tested with Terraform v1.6.4.